Humantold | A Celebration of the ADHD Brain and All Its Abilities

 Insatiable Curiosity

 The label of “attention-deficit” is somewhat of a misnomer as clients with ADHD routinely spend the most time researching their symptoms and actively seeking to gain a deeper understanding of who they are and how their brain works.
-When a client with ADHD requests additional information about a topic covered during session, that client is not unlikely to soon become a pseudo-expert on the topic in question.
-It seems people with ADHD never lose their sense of child-like wonder about the world around them—which is the exact same energy that allows them to approach their own obstacles with a kind of unhinged originality.
-There’s something meandering and insatiably curious about the brains of people with ADHD and this often leads them to unique solutions.
+When a client with ADHD requests additional information about a topic covered during a session, that client is not unlikely to soon become a pseudo-expert on the topic in question.
+It seems people with ADHD never lose their sense of child-like wonder about the world around them, which is the exact same energy that allows them to approach their own obstacles with a kind of unhinged originality.
+There’s something meandering and insatiably curious about the brains of people with ADHD, and this often leads them to unique solutions.

 Hyper-Focus

-As mentioned above, people with ADHD do not lack the ability to pay attention to something—when it interests them.
+As mentioned above, people with ADHD do not lack the ability to pay attention to something when it interests them.
 And when something does interest them, whether it’s learning about their own symptoms, a new hobby, or a recently discovered topic of interest, no one is able to pour their attention into a subject like a person with ADHD.
 This is what is known as hyper-focus.
 Although it can be frustrating to be unable to pay attention when others are expecting you to or when you are trying to exercise discipline to achieve a goal, rest assured that the ability to pay attention remains intact (if not always under their full control).

 Self-imposed High Standards